l1jer/woocommerce-order-sync-pronto-api/INT Extension Descriptions.md

   - **Testing:** Verify all files load correctly, check for errors, and retest thoroughly.
   - **Separation:** Integrate these changes in the `INT` branch without modifying existing files or folders.
   - Ensure all files are loaded correctly and definately
+  - Creat individual folder for this extension

 ## Step 1: JSON File for Dealers

 - **Objective:** Create a JSON file that lists countries with associated dealer emails.
+- Prevent automatic progression from "Processing" to "Pronto Received".
 - **Details:**
   - Each country must have a dealer email.
   - Default email: `jerry@tasco.com.au`.